Xaxis/fluid-grid/README.md

 ## Usage

-Apply the parts of the partial `_fluid-grid.scss` you find useful to your project.
+Apply the parts of `_fluid-grid.scss` you find useful to your project.

 ### Examples